-This project is to fund two a criminal investigative analyst and a criminal investigator in the Fort Bend County District Attorney's Office Child Abuse Division, who will work on investigations involving child exploitation and child sex trafficking.
+In April 2020, the Office of the Governor provided funding allowing the Fort Bend County District Attorney's Office to hire staff dedicated to the investigation of human trafficking and related offenses: a criminal investigator and a criminal investigative analyst.
+The success of our program has inspired local law enforcement agencies to dedicate additional resources to human trafficking; since the award of the grant funding, the Missouri City Police Department, the Fort Bend County Constable's Office Precinct 4, and the Fort Bend County Sheriff's Office have created additional investigative positions dedicated to human trafficking.
+These new positions, led by the District Attorney's investigative staff, will to work together on proactive and long-term investigations.
+There has been additional office space created, the Sienna Annex, a cost that is absorbed by the county, to provide communal office space for these additional law enforcement officers as they work on inter-county activities.
+Currently, the Fort Bend County District Attorney's office has two dedicated human trafficking prosecutors.
+This current project application seeks continued funding for the two previously awarded positions in the Fort Bend County District Attorney's Office: a criminal investigative analyst and a criminal investigator assigned to work on investigations involving child exploitation and child sex trafficking.
 Fort Bend County is one of the fastest growing counties in Texas, estimated to reach one million residents by 2022.
-Due to its proximity to the Texas-Mexico border, the US 59 corridor, and the well-known "track" of roadway walked nightly by victims, Fort Bend County is perfectly positioned to see its citizens fall victim to the epidemic of human trafficking.
-Houston, parts of which are located inside of Fort Bend County, is a well-known hub for human trafficking due to the lack of zoning, international tourism, and ethnic diversity.
-In 2018, the National Human Trafficking Hotline received 26,727 calls related to the Houston area; 7,621 of which were human trafficking cases and all of which required investigation.
-The State of Texas ranked second only to California in the number of Human Trafficking tips received by the hotline.
-Despite this, the investigation and prosecution of human trafficking and related offenses in the Fort Bend County area has been historically uncommon due to a lack of referrals from local law enforcement agencies.
-The Fort Bend County District Attorney's Office seeks to fill that void by becoming the primary Fort Bend County law enforcement contact and investigating agency for human trafficking and related offenses.
-The Fort Bend County District Attorney's Office seeks to address modern-day trafficking by utilizing investigative techniques centered around obtaining modern-day evidence derived from cellular telephones, social media, and geolocation data.
-The goal is to eradicate networks of traffickers and obtain convictions without relying on victim testimony.
-The Fort Bend County District Attorney's Office also seeks to confront the "supply and demand" side of human trafficking by prioritizing the identification and prosecution of sex buyers.
-Focusing on the identification and prosecution of sex buyers will reduce the demand for commercial sex and eliminate profitability for third-party beneficiaries, i.e., pimps and traffickers.
-By creating a team-oriented approach with prosecutors, criminal investigators, and a criminal intelligence analyst working together, we can more efficiently identify and prosecute traffickers without putting the onus on the victims at trial, allowing the victims to focus on recovery so they are less likely to end up back in a trafficking situation.
+Due to its proximity to the Texas-Mexico border, the 59 corridor, and the well-known Bissonnet "track" of roadway walked nightly by victims, Fort Bend County is perfectly positioned to see its citizens fall victim to the epidemic of human trafficking.
+Houston, parts of which are located inside of Fort Bend County, is a well-known hub for human trafficking, due to the lack of zoning, international tourism, and ethnic diversity.
+In a report published by the Human Trafficking Hotline on November 2020, in 2019, the hotline received 2,720 tips in Texas related to human trafficking and identified 2,455 victims.
+The Fort Bend County District Attorney's Office seeks to continue to address modern-day trafficking by utilizing investigative techniques centered around obtaining modern-day evidence derived from cellular telephones, social media, and geolocation data, with the goal of eradicating networks of traffickers and obtaining convictions without relying on victim testimony.
+The Fort Bend County District Attorney's Office also seeks to address the problem of human trafficking as one of supply and demand, and plans to prioritize the identification and prosecution of sex buyers.
+By focusing on the identification and prosecution of sex buyers, we will be able to reduce the demand for commercial sex and eliminate profitability for third-party beneficiaries (i.e., "pimps" and "traffickers").
+By creating a teamoriented approach with prosecutors, criminal investigators, and a criminal intelligence analyst working together, we can more efficiently identify and prosecute traffickers without putting the onus on the victims at trial, allowing victims to focus on recovery.